 For those of you with confused looks on your faces wondering what the HECK “Wacky Sacks” are, here is a little background about how they came about:

-My MIL recently returned from touring Europe, (I know, sad life!) and she brought home these little “stress ball” things from some vendors on the streets and she gave one to each of my kids.
+My MIL recently returned from touring Europe, (I know, sad life!) and she brought home these little “stress ball” things from some vendors on the streets as a fun souvenir for each of my kids.
 At first glance, they don’t look like anything special, but wait til you get your little hands on them… they are ADDICTING to play with!

-All week I would find one of these lying on the floor and I would begin playing with it while I watched TV or chatted with family and friends.
+All week I would find one of these lying on the floor and I would play with it while I watched TV or chatted with family and friends.
 It keeps your hands busy and it just feels FUN!
 But without fail, as soon as my son or daughter would see me playing with their toy, they would want it back.
 I found myself wanting one of my own that no one could take away from me, so the wheels in my head started turning and upon examining it I said to myself, “I can make that!” …so I did.
 Except I made it even BETTER!

-The stress balls from Europe were balloons filled with flour, and while flour is very cheap, a couple of them popped after too much use and there was flour EVERYWHERE!
-My creation doesn’t use flour so there’s no big mess to clean up if one of them breaks.
-It uses Play Dough. (genius, I know!)
+The stress balls from Europe were just balloons filled with flour.
+While flour is very cheap to buy, a couple of them popped after too much use and there was flour EVERYWHERE!
+This fun version doesn’t use flour so there’s no big mess to clean up if one of them breaks.
+It uses Play Dough.
+(Genius, I know!)
 Here is a tutorial so you can make them too along with a short video at the bottom.